Best Option Strategy for Day Trading. Long Vertical Spread.

 - The basis for a long vertical spread.
 Call option example

 - Comparison of a call vertical spread and single option position

 Most option traders start out buying options because it’s simple.
-If you think Facebook stock will go up you could buy a call and if you think Facebook stock will go down you could buy a put.
+If you think Facebook stock will go up you could buy a call and if you think Facebook stock will go down you could choose best put options to buy.
 This sounds great because you can trade the options with much less capital than if you were to simply trade the stock.

-Let’s take an example.
+Let’s take an example of top option stocks.
 First, let’s look at the option chain on Apple stock which is currently trading at $156 per share.
 Suppose you are bullish on the stock and you’re looking to buy a call option.
 If you, for example, were to buy the 150 strike call option this would cost you 850 dollars (100*$8.50) and you’re hoping that the price of Apple will rise, so you can make money (Figure 1).